William Goode (politician)

 William Osborne Goode (September 16, 1798 - July 3, 1859) was an American politician, slave owner, and lawyer from Virginia.

 Early life and education

 Goode was born to plantation owner and horse racing enthusiast John Chesterfield Goode (d.
-1837) and his wife Lucy Claiborne Goode at their plantation "Inglewood" near the Roanoke River in Mecklenburg County, Virginia.
-He would later establish a plantation of his own, "Wheatland", about five miles northeast of Boydton.
-He had another relative John Goode, locally known as "Race Horse John," who predeceased this man's father John C. Goode, who had inherited 13 slaves which were in his estate inventory.
+1837) and his wife Lucy Claiborne Goode at their plantation "Inglewood", near the Roanoke River in Mecklenburg County, Virginia.
+John Goode inherited 13 slaves which were in his estate inventory.
+William later established a plantation of his own, "Wheatland", about five miles northeast of Boydton.
+Their noted relative "Race Horse John" Goode predeceased John C. Goode.
 William Goode graduated from the College of William and Mary in 1819.

 Early legal and planter careers

 Admitted to the Virginia bar in 1821, William Goode set up a legal practice in Boydton, the Mecklenburg county seat.

 Goode farmed at Wheatland using enslaved labor.
 In the 1830 federal census, his household included ten enslaved Blacks.
 Two decades later, in the first federal census with detailed slave schedules and the last before his death, Goode owned 41 enslaved people in Mecklenburg county, ranging from 70 and 50 year old Black women, to 15 children 10 years old or younger.